mtwyford/EmailBatching/README.md

-P.S. make sure you have a SOLID connection - my code crapped out several times when wifi slowed/dropped.. mlt 1/12/2020
+P.S. make sure you have a SOLID connection - my code crapped out several times when wifi slowed/dropped.. anticipating issues, I used my sent folder and compared 200 emails, one at a time, to what was in the excel sheet... what was I thinking

+N.A.V.Y.
+Never Again Volunteer Yourself

+mlt 1/12/2020